 Wilk has also initiated the preseason First Pitch Dinner which is a fundraiser exclusively for the baseball program.
 The inaugural First Pitch Dinner in 2005 featured Terry Francona, manager of the 2004 World Champion Boston Red Sox, as the guest speaker.
 Over the 12 years of the First Pitch Dinner, Wilk has secured a long list of celebrities to speak to the Hoyas.

-Swenson joined the Georgetown baseball coaching staff in August of 2015 as the pitching coach.
+Eric Niesen joined the Georgetown baseball coaching staff in July, 2017 and will serve as GU's pitching coach.